yundongny1/docker_ml_ec2/README.md

-# Containerizing a Python ML Model on AWS EC2
+# Building a Python ML Application on AWS EC2
 Testing a python ML microservice - containerizing it with Docker on an AWS EC2 linux instance.
+The model is a simple legal text classification model.
+Using the dataset from Kaggle, it trains and predicts the case outcome of the legal case text that the user inputs.
+It uses Flask API to handle incoming requests and generating responses, and Prometheus and Grafana to monitor the application.
+Prometheus and Grafana are on separate docker containers from the flask app for best practices.

 ### Technologies used:
 * Prometheus